electro-framework/framework/readme.md

 Use the [Electro base installation](https://github.com/electro-framework/electro) as your application's starting point.

-### Customized framework installation
+## Customized framework installation

-In the future, it will be possible for anyone to create a customized version of the framework by removing some unneeded packages, and/or replacing some packages by alternative ones.

-Electro has been engineered from the ground up to be a fully modular framework composed of several subsystems.
-Currenly those subsystems are not exposed as independent Composer packages, but they are prepared for that and they will be made available as such (using read-only Git subtree splits) on a future version of the framework.
+In a near future, there will be more framework installation profiles available.

+Alternative installation profiles will provide customized versions of the framework that may be more suitable for some scenarios.
+For instance, a "micro-framework" profile would install a minimum set of subsystems, with a narrower scope and tuned for maximum performance.

+For now, this package is the only profile available, which consists of a set of subsystems that forn a generic web framework, suitable for most common usage scenarios.

+When alternative profiles became available, you'll be able to find them on GitHub, on the `electro-framework` organization.

 ## License

 The Electro framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-**Electro framework** - Copyright &copy; Cláudio Silva and Impactwave, Lda.
+**Electro framework** - Copyright © Cláudio Silva and Impactwave, Lda.